wrightaprilm/SVP_Workshop/Python3.md

 >>> print negatives
 ```

 There's some complex stuff going there!
-So, we're looping over the letter in last_name and sorting by whether or not those letters are the letter g.
+So, we're looping over the letter in last_name and sorting by whether or not those letters are the letter g (Hint: why would we use '==' instead of is?
+When would we expect 'is' not to work?).
 Then, we're appending those to the end of a list.

 Exercise time!